- How do I enable the Live Studio feature?

 With the Live Studio, you can enhance your streaming by adding animations, lower thirds, chyrons, and custom backgrounds to it.
 This article intends to show you how to use the Live Studio as the room video mode in an online session.

-How do I enable this feature?
+How do I enable the Live Studio feature?

 Choosing the Live Studio as the room video mode

-Room video latency
+Room video provider and latency

-Using the Live Studio as the room video mode, you will be able to choose between the Standard latency (20-30 seconds) and Low latency (10-15 seconds).
+- Using Mux, you can choose between the Standard latency (20-30 seconds) and Low latency (10-15 seconds).

 Only one host is allowed per room.
-This person will be responsible for starting and stopping the streaming, for the recording of the session, and will also be able to change the Studio settings such as the layout, chyrons, and background.
+This person will be responsible for starting and stopping the streaming, for the recording of the session, and will also be able to change the Studio streams and settings such as the layout, chyrons, and background.